What is Sex Therapy?

-Joan is a Sex Therapist certified with the American Association of Sex Educators, Counselors and Therapists (AASECT) which is a rigorous certification for Sex Therapy.
+Joan is a Board-Certified Clinical Sexologist and a certified Sex Therapist with the American Association of Sex Educators, Counselors and Therapists (AASECT) which is a rigorous certification process for Sex Therapy.

 Sex is considered a powerful experience that can also create distress and shame when our expectations fall short, in addition to feeling uncomfortable with this topic even when we feel safe to share with our partners and physicians.

 Additional common sexual issues facing individuals and/or couples:

 - Erectile Difficulties

 - Premature Ejaculation

 - Female Sexual Health

 - Medical aspects of sexuality and sexual functions